Processes

 BLACK SPACE

-I define Black Space as a form of consciousness not limited to or bound by place, time, energy, or geographic location.
+I (Leslie Parker) define Black Space as a form of consciousness not limited to or bound by place, time, energy, or geographic location.
 It is, and can be shared as a way of thinking/being in time, energy, and geographic location; an interwoven construct of lived experience and conduct.
-Black Space is neither exclusive nor is it inclusive to any one person, people, place, or thing.
+Black Space is neither exclusive or inclusive to any one person, people, place, or thing.
 It exists in the unknown, the subconscious, the mystical/magical, and infinitely here and now with deep cultural roots in Black Pan-African and transatlantic African diasporic cultures and communities.

 Video courtesy of Leslie Parker

-Leslie Parker Dance Project, LLC , is driven to move Black culture(s) into the future through dance-art.
+Leslie Parker Dance Project, LPDP, created by Leslie Parker, is driven to move Black culture(s) into the future through dance-art.

-LPDP values taking necessary risks to center collaboration, dialogue and action.
-By absorbing and engaging with dance art, LPDP cross-pollinates across sectors to further anti-racism for thriving and beyond and to elevate Black, Native, Indigenous and people-of-color (POC) stories for the sake of holistic well-being within all communities.
+LPDP brings together a group of independent performing artists in collective practice, adapts a project-based resourcing model that is decolonizing and supports work that is a continuum - connected and cumulative - to take necessary risks in collaboration, dialogue, and action.
+By living with dance art, LPDP cross-pollinates across sectors to further anti-racism for our thriving beyond; and to elevate Black, Native, Indigenous and people-of-color (POC) stories for the sake of well-being for all.